flesueur/mi-lxc/doc/TUTORIAL.md

 # do something visible
 ```
 * The shebang is mandatory at the beginning and will be used (and a python script, as long as it is called provision.sh, probably works)
-* The `set -e` is very strongly recommended (it allows to stop the script as soon as a command returns an error code, and to return an error code in its turn.
+* The `set -e` is very strongly recommended (it allows to stop the script as soon as a command returns an error code, and to return an error code in which case the container creation is canceled.
 Without this `set -e`, the execution continues and the result may surprise you...)
-* the _$MILXCGUARD_ variable is automatically set at runtime in MI-LXC, checking it prevents a script from running on its own machine by mistake (ouch!)
+* the _$MILXCGUARD_ variable is automatically set at runtime in MI-LXC, checking it prevents a script from running on your host machine by mistake (ouch!)
 * In general, setting the correct directory helps to avoid multiple mess-ups.
 This folder can contain files to be copied to the new container, etc.

-As a good practice in terms of maintenance, you should favour file modifications (at the cost of sed, >>, etc.) rather than pure and simple overwriting.
-Example of a kivabian sed: `sed -i -e 's/Allow from .*/Allow from All/' /etc/apache2/conf-available/dokuwiki.conf`.
+As a good practice in terms of maintenance, you should favour file modifications (with sed, >>, etc.) rather than pure and simple overwriting.
+Example of a good sed: `sed -i -e 's/Allow from .*/Allow from All/' /etc/apache2/conf-available/dokuwiki.conf`.
 You can also find in groups/target/ldap/provision.sh the manipulations allowing to preconfigure (_preseed_) the Debian packages installations.

-Once all this is done, we can do `./mi-lxc.py print` to check that the JSON is well formed and that the topology is correct.
+Once all this is done, we can do `./mi-lxc.py print` to check that the JSON is well formatted and that the topology is correct.
 A `./mi-lxc.py create` will create this container, then `./mi-lxc.py start` will run it (no need to have stopped the others first).

 IV.4 --- Modification of this host
 ------------------------------------

 Now that this host is created, we will modify it.
 Let's add:
-* using another template, for example `mailclient` (it is defined in templates/hosts/debian/mailclient, just name it mailclient in the local.json).
-This template has 4 parameters, you can see a use of it in groups/target/local.json .
+* the usage of another template, for example `mailclient` (it is defined in templates/hosts/debian/mailclient, just name it mailclient in the local.json).
+This template has 4 parameters, you can see a usage in groups/target/local.json.
 Configure it with fictitious values (just put 'debian' as value for login, this is the name of the local Linux account that will be configured for mail and this account must already exist.
 The debian account exists and is the one used by default for the display command)
 * another action in the provision.sh

 To update this container with these changes without rebuilding everything, you need to:
-* `./mi-lxc.py destroy acme-moncontainer` # destroy _only_ the acme-moncontainer
+* `./mi-lxc.py destroy acme-moncontainer` # destroys _only_ the acme-moncontainer
-* `./mi-lxc.py create` # rebuild only this missing container
+* `./mi-lxc.py create` # rebuilds only this missing container
 * `./mi-lxc.py start` # restarts this new container
 * `./mi-lxc.py display acme-moncontainer` # see that claws-mail has been configured by your settings